Keeper-Security/secrets-manager/sdk/python/core/README.md

 # Change Log

-## 16.3.5
+## 16.4.0
+* Record deletion
+* KSM-305 - Support for Canada and Japan data centers
+* KSM-308 - Improve password generation entropy

-* Create new client-config.json with locked down permission/ACL mode.
+* KSM-240 - Config file permission checking (Create new client-config.json with locked down permission/ACL mode.
 Print STDERR warning if client-config.json ACL mode is too open.
 To disable ACL mode checking and setting, set environmental variable `KSM_CONFIG_SKIP_MODE` to `TRUE`.
 To prevent warnings of the client-config.json being too open, set environmental variable `KSM_CONFIG_SKIP_MODE_WARNING` to `TRUE`.
   For Unix, `client-config.json` is set to `0600` mode.
-For Windows, `client-config.json` has only the user that created the `client-config.json` and the **Administrator** group.
+For Windows, `client-config.json` has only the user that created the `client-config.json` and the **Administrator** group.)

+## 16.3.5

 * Removed non-ASCII characters from source code.
 Added Python comment flag to allow non-ASCII to source code, just in case.
 * Allow `enforceGeneration`, `privacyScreen`, and `complexity` in record fields when creating a record.